-The long-awaited Redhawk expansion is nearly complete.
-Here’s the scoop on their cafe / roaster space in downtown Sharpsburg and a look at when they plan to open.
+The long-awaited Redhawk expansion is complete.
+Here’s the scoop on their cafe / roaster space in downtown Sharpsburg; open 7 days a week.

 Fans of Redhawk Coffee: rejoice!